batdowg/cbs/CONTEXT.md

 - Materials order Special instructions textarea uses the same wide alignment as the session form so its left edge matches other inputs.
 - Materials order header cards (Order details + Shipping details) share a `.materials-header-grid` two-column layout that stacks below 1100px, and the shipping location dropdown lists each location's title only.
 - Certificate-only sessions (`delivery_type = "Certificate only"`) also persist `Session.is_certificate_only = True`, automatically flip Ready for delivery on create/edit, force `no_material_order`, `no_prework`, and `prework_disabled`, hide Materials and Prework navigation (including dashboards and lists), and continue to follow the existing attendance + certificate rules.
 - KT Staff and App Admin can create certificate-only workshops via `GET/POST /certificates/new`.
 The form captures client, data region, workshop type, language, location, facilitators, schedule, and number of class days, marks the session ready for delivery, and redirects to the session detail page.
-The left nav surfaces a “New Certificate Session” link under Workshop Dashboard for these users.
+The left nav surfaces a “New Certificate Session” link directly under “New Order” and before “Workshop Dashboard” for these users, and the page highlights that nav entry when active.